Using EOS at the LPC: Additional Commands

 - The recursiveFileList.py script is used by the xrdcpRecursive.py script above

-- The copyfiles.py script can be used to copy multiple files from user filesystems to the cmslpc EOS
+- The copyfiles.py script can be used to copy multiple files from local AND remote filesystems to the cmslpc EOS

 - From the interactive node command line type